British Red Cross supports people affected by Storm Arwen

 How is the British Red Cross helping?

-British Red Cross volunteers have been working alongside local partners to support people affected by Storm Arwen, since it hit on Friday, 26 November.
+British Red Cross volunteers have been working alongside local partners to support people affected by Storm Arwen, since it hit at the end of November 2021.

 Matthew Killick, British Red Cross UK Crisis Response and Community Resilience Director says:

-"Our staff and volunteers have been working tirelessly alongside local authorities, the emergency services and the voluntary sector, to keep people safe, checking on vulnerable people and distributing water, hot water, food, torches and blankets."
+"Our volunteers working tirelessly alongside local authorities, the emergency services and the voluntary sector, to keep people safe, checking on vulnerable people and distributing water, hot water, food, torches and blankets."

 Supporting vulnerable people

-For some older people, who have been without power for several days, a knock on the door and a chat with a friendly face is a really valuable point of connection.
+For some older people, who had been without power for several days, a knock on the door and a chat with a friendly face is a really valuable point of connection.

 Cathie Sanderson and her mother, also from Cumbria, were supported by Red Cross volunteers.
 She said: